-Promoting Peer Engagement for Young Children with and Without Autism: 7 Activity IdeasOctober 29, 2019
+Promoting Peer Engagement for Young Children on the Autism Spectrum: 7 Activity IdeasOctober 29, 2019

 How do you promote friendships and peer engagement in your inclusive early childhood classroom?
-Encouraging communication and cooperation is important for all your young learners, but it may be more of a challenge to get children with autism to play and participate in activities with their classmates.
+Encouraging communication and cooperation is important for all your young learners, but it may be more of a challenge to get autistic children to play and participate in activities with their classmates.

-Today’s post gives you 7 creative activity ideas for promoting peer engagement for young children with and without autism.
+Today’s post gives you 7 creative activity ideas for promoting peer engagement for young children on the autism spectrum and their peers.
 Excerpted and adapted from the new book Naturalistic Developmental Behavioral Interventions for Autism Spectrum Disorder, these activities are cooperative arrangements in which children need to interact with one or more of their peers to complete the activity.
 Cooperative arrangements are easy for you or another adult to facilitate (both in classrooms and at home), and they tend to be effective because they directly reinforce social skills for the children involved.
 Try these activity suggestions—or create your own variations—to boost the social skills of all your learners.

 Promote peer interaction with puzzles.
 Puzzles present a great opportunity to encourage collaboration between peers.
 When kids are sitting together at the puzzle table, prompt your student to request, “Can you pass one of the puzzle pieces?” from a peer, and then ensure that the peer passes the piece—providing natural reinforcement for that appropriate request.